 - Measuring cup or something similar to scoop and pour with.

-- Strain out the kefir grains in a non-metal strainer as you pour the kefir water into a big bowl.
+- Strain out the kefir grains in a non-metal strainer as you pour the kefir water into a big bowl — I also strain it through a tea towel so little particles from the sugar don’t go through.
 Use the kefir grains to make your next batch, or set them aside just until you’re done bottling this batch.
 (Make sure they’re in a safe place away from kids…trust me.)

 - Add the 1 quart of juice to this big bowl and stir.
 (By the way, this makes a 1 part juice – 2 parts kefir soda beverage.
 I don’t think this is too bad – many kids get 2 or more glasses of full strength juice each day.
 Mine get 1/3 strength juice in their probiotic beverage a couple times a week or so.
 I love it!)
 My instructions also came with other flavoring options such as dried or fresh fruit, 1 T. vanilla for a cream soda, or 1/2-1 c. lemon juice for lemonade, but I haven’t tried these yet.
 (Update: recently I threw in 1 cup of raspberries and let it set another night to get the great flavor and color throughout before bottling, and it gave it a pretty pink color as shown in the picture above.)

-- Using a funnel, add the kefir soda up to the neck of the bottle and cap with your handy capping tool (very simple).
+- Using a funnel, add the kefir soda up to just below the neck of the bottle and cap with your handy capping tool (very simple).
 I get about 8 bottles from this batch.

 - Leave the bottles on your counter for 18 hours or so to give it more carbonation, and then refrigerate – now you have cold soda pops on hand!
 (At first I left it for 24 hours and it got so fizzy that it squirted all over when we opened it.
 18 hours is just right.
-I assume this will vary depending on the room temp, though.)
+This will vary depending on the room temp, though.)

 - Now enjoy having a “pop” around that you don’t mind letting your kids drink!
 Here’s my tip though: don’t be too free and easy about letting them have these or they’ll catch on that it’s good for them.
 I still make them beg a little.